A Streetcar Named Marge: Reception

 In its original broadcast, "A Streetcar Named Marge" finished 32nd in ratings for the week of September 27 – October 4, 1992, with a Nielsen rating of 11.8, equivalent to approximately 11.0 million viewing households.
 It was the second highest-rated show on the Fox network that week, following Married... with Children.

 Since airing, it has received very positive reviews from fans and television critics.
 Michael Moran of The Times ranked the episode as the seventh best in the show's history.
-Entertainment Weekly's Dalton Ross lauded it as "the show's best ever musical episode", while Dave Kehr of The New York Times called it a "brilliant ... parody of Broadway musicals that should be required viewing for every Tony viewer."
+Entertainment Weekly's Dalton Ross lauded it as "the show's best ever musical episode", while Dave Kehr of The New York Times called it a "brilliant ... parody of Broadway musicals that should be required viewing for every Tony voter."
 In a list of his favorite episodes, Kevin Williamson of Canadian Online Explorer added, "As pitch-perfect eviscerations of community theatre go, this tops Waiting for Guffman."
 In 2019, Consequence ranked it number four on its list of top 30 Simpsons episodes.

 Series creator Matt Groening has listed it as one of his own favorites, calling the subplot "Maggie's finest moment", and future Simpsons guest star Trey Anastasio said the episode "may have been the best TV show ever".
 Executive producer James L. Brooks also listed it as one of his favorites, saying it "showed we could go into areas no one thought we could go into".
 Following the episode, the Ayn Rand Society called Groening to say they were amazed at the references to Rand.
 They also asked him if the show was making fun of them.

 In 1993, "A Streetcar Named Marge" and "Mr. Plow" were submitted for the Primetime Emmy Award for "Outstanding Comedy Series".
 Before this season, the series had only been allowed to compete in the "Outstanding Animated Program" category, winning twice, but in early 1993 the rules were changed so that animated television shows would be able to submit nominations for "Outstanding Comedy Series".
 However, the Emmy voters were hesitant to pit cartoons against live action programs, and The Simpsons did not receive a nomination.
 The Simpsons' crew submitted episodes for Outstanding Comedy Series the next season, but again these were not nominated.
 Since then, the show has submitted episodes in the animation category and has won seven times.